Header Ads

 3. Assemble and Bake

-2. Bake: Place in a preheated 375°F (190°C) oven for 20–25 minutes until the top is golden.
+2. Bake: Bake at a preheated 375°F (190°C) oven for 20–25 minutes or until golden on top.

 Variations to Try